 We will forget 40-50% of what we heard in a lecture within 24 hours, unless we actively revisit our notes, or the lecture itself.

 - Review and summarise your notes.

 - Add to your notes from your text if you missed any points.

 - Identify areas of content that you do not understand and seek help or conduct further study to clarify.

 Participate in tutorials

-- Prepare by completing the prescribed readings and/or assignments.
+- Prepare by completing the prescribed readings and assigned tasks.

-- Go to the tutorial with a positive attitude towards the subject.
+- Turn up with a positive attitude towards the course.

 - Show interest in what others have to say.

 - Take notes during your tutorials.